tempesta-tech/tempesta/tempesta_fw/t/functional/README.md

 `port`, `user` are also applied to this section.
 Note, that the `user` must be able to load kernel modules.

-`dir` - Directory with TempestaFW sources.
+`workdir` - Directory with TempestaFW sources.
 Must be absolute path.

 #### Server Section